HaoyangChen/HaoyangChen/README.md

 -->

 ## 👨🏻‍💻 About me:
-Hi there, I'm Eric and I am an Informatics senior specializing in Software Development at the University of Washington.
+Hi there👋, I'm Eric and I am an Informatics senior specializing in Software Development at the University of Washington.
 Outside of school, I had built and deployed large-scale web, mobile applications, and management systems for startups, enterprises, and NGOs.
 Web/Mobile Application Development is my speciality and hobby.